jamie-ralph/data-career-analysis/README.md

 <br>

-#### How is gender identity represented in the responses?
+#### Demographics

+##### Gender identity

 The data shows that the majority of respondents indentified as men.
 Data scientists had higher median salaries than data analysts across the gender groups.
-It’s possible that women are under-represented in this sample, an issue that was identified for the survey overall.
+It’s possible that women are under-represented in this sample, an issue that has been identified for the survey overall.
 This means between-gender differences may not generalise beyond the sample.
+19 respondents in this sample identified as trans.

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->